-Coffee is the main game here, so aside from daily and weekly food specials, there will be cold-drip and batch-brew specials.
+Coffee is the main game here, so aside from daily and weekly food specials, there's cold-drip and batch-brew specials.
 It also has a liquor license, so there’s some booze on the list, too.

 A small pastry kitchen produces a selection of croissants, cronuts and cruffins.
 It’ll mostly service Mayday and the other cafes under the Axil umbrella, although there will be a separate entrance on Lord Street for retail customers.